Skip to Main Content

-Gaurav Khatri, M.D., is an Associate Professor of Radiology at UT Southwestern Medical Center and chief of its Magnetic Resonance Imaging (MRI) Division.
+Gaurav Khatri, M.D., is a Professor of Radiology at UT Southwestern Medical Center and chief of its Abdominal Imaging Division.
 His clinical interests include pelvic floor dysfunction; inflammatory bowel disease; and cancers of the liver, pancreas, and rectum.

 I am inspired every day by highly accomplished teachers, mentors, researchers, and clinicians.
 I aim to positively impact our trainees by sharing not only knowledge, but also enthusiasm and passion for the field of radiology that will continue to motivate them long after they leave UT Southwestern.